ayazip/symbiotic/README.md

 |IKOS        | `--target=ikos`      |
 |UAutomizer  | `--target=ultimate`  |

+### Witness validation

+By using the back-end Witch-Klee, Symbiotic can also be used in validation of violation witnesses.
+To do this, build symbiotic with the option `witch-klee`, or build [witch-klee](https://github.com/ayazip/witch-klee) separately and add the path to the witch-klee executable to PATH.
+Then, run Symbiotic with the option `--witness-check witness.yml`, where `witness.yml` is a witness in the witness format 2.0.

 ### CC mode

 Symbiotic can also just output the transformed bitcode or generate C code